 This peaceful and serene lake is counted not just as one of the best places for bird watching in Goa, but also one of the best places in India for bird watching.
 The birds here are of both aquatic and terrestrial types, and although they are mostly herbivorous, there are also some avian fishers among them.

-The common birds here are cattle egrets, white-breasted water hens and modern pintails who visit during winter migration.
-You will also easily spot Pintal, lesser whistling teal, Cattle Egrets, pond Heron and more in this area.
+The common birds here are cattle egrets, white-breasted water hens, and modern pintails that visit during winter migration.
+You will also easily spot Pintal, lesser whistling teal, Cattle Egrets, pond Heron, and more in this area.

 Location: Canacona Taluka of South Goa.